 Therefore, we are quite familiar with language support issues and draw upon many years of experience in helping students quickly acquire English-language skills.
-Our English Language Acquisition (ELA) Programme equips students to a level where they can participate in regular classes as quickly as possible.
+Our English Language Acquisition (ELA) Programme brings students to a level where they can participate in regular classes as quickly as possible.
 Further support will then be given in the classroom.

 Students who enter BIS will be assessed for their ability to speak English.
 If necessary, they will then enter the ELA Programme to support their language needs.

 German is a compulsory language subject and an important element of our curriculum for all students, from Early Learning to Grade 12.

-In Early Learning, our German teachers come into the classroom to introduce our youngest students to German or further develop their skills in a playful manner via picture books, song and theatre.
+In Early Learning, our German teachers come into the classroom to introduce our youngest students to German or further develop their skills in a playful manner via picture books, song and theater.
 Students are divided into two groups according to their knowledge of German and taught during eight periods within a two-week cycle.